brentp/peddy/README.md

 + discrepancies between reported and inferred sex
 + higher levels of HET calls or more variance in allele frequencies for het calls.

+It will also create **ceph-1463.html** which you can open in any browser to interactively explore your data.

 Overview
 --------